Open Records – ARM 10-55-11

 Deadline/Delay/Denial

-The custodian shall act on the request no later than five o'clock p.m. of the third business day following the request.
+The custodian shall respond to the request no later than five o'clock p.m. of the third business day following the request.
 In the event the request cannot be acted upon prior to that time, the custodian shall inform the requester of the reasons for the delay and the anticipated time and place that the record will be made available.
 In the event the request is denied, the custodian shall, upon the application of the requester, provide a written statement on the grounds for the denial, including the specific provision of law upon which the denial was based.
 Such statement of denial shall be issued to the requester not later than the end of the third business day following the day on which the request for an explanation of denial is received.

 Compliance with Americans With Disabilities Act